fceldeiro/FCEventManager/README.md

 # FCEventManager
-Library listen for custom events with very little effort.
+Library to listen custom events with very little effort.

 Create a custom event class.